bluehabit/finance/stocks/blaze-capital.md

 ![1](https://imgur.com/2QnxiD0.png)

+## PUT

 •	Can see are calls / puts here
 •	Amazon is a high value stock so these options will move faster versus a lower dollar value stock like $20, so these options should move fast, and with real money amazon type companies would be really good if right, but quite bad if wrong
 •	An option is basically a **bet** from one person to another person that they know which direction the stocks going to or a way to hedge part of their portfolio using **covered calls** which require a **premium**.
 People pay the premium in order to get an option from the other person.
-One contract is equal to 100 shares. *A put is a bet that the stock price will go down, so you get the right to sell the security (stock) at a certain price and then a call is the opposite, you get the option to buy the contract at a certain price.
+One contract is equal to 100 shares.
+* A put is a bet that the stock price will go down, so you get the right to sell the security (stock) at a certain price and then a call is the opposite, you get the option to buy the contract at a certain price.
 These options have a date stamp on them which makes them more risky, because if you are wrong at a certain time your option price could go to zero.
 With a stock can hold onto it indefinitely if you want and it could go back up, but an option, if you’re wrong in a certain span of time it goes to zero and you get nothing for it.*

 ![1](https://imgur.com/XZjs836.png)